Azure/missionlz-edge/docs/Usage_Guide.md

 f5VmAuthenticationType | sshPublicKey | Allowed values are {password, sshPublicKey} with a minimum length of 14 characters with atleast 1 uppercase, 1 lowercase, 1 alphnumeric, 1 special character f5VmAdminUsername | f5admin | Administrator account on the F5 NVAs that get deployed
 f5VmSize | Standard_DS3_v2 | The size of the F5 firewall appliance.
 It defaults to "Standard_DS3_v2"
-f5VmImageVersion | 15.0.100000 | Version of F5 BIG-IP sku being deployed
+f5VmImageVersion | 15.1.004000 | Version of F5 BIG-IP sku being deployed
 [artifactsUrl](./STIG_Guide.md) | None | Setting to the storage suffix will allow Desired State Configuration on Windows remote access host to set STIG related controls. ie: location.azurestack.local deployLinux | false | Setting to true deploys a Ubuntu 180.04 management VM alongside the Windows 2019 management VM using the same credentials

+>**NOTE** The `artifactsUrl` parameter is reliant on the existance of a storage account that has been populated with source files using the deployment container.
+If deploying MLZ-Edge into Azure Commercial or Azure Government hyper-scale, do not include the `artifactsUrl` in the deployment command.

 ## **Setup Deployment Container**